Happy Birthday Sachin Tendulkar: 'God of Cricket' turns 48

 Apart from these, Tendulkar also was the first batsman to score a double hundred in ODIs, which he scored against South Africa in 2010.

-The right-handed batsman made his Test debut against Pakistan in 1989 in Lahore and has also been honoured with the prestigious Bharat Ratna award.
+The right-handed batsman has also been honoured with the prestigious Bharat Ratna award.